-Anaphylaxis is the most serious allergic reaction to latex and typically occurs in very sensitive patients where latex protein is absorbed rapidly via moist surfaces such as the mouth, nose, throat, vagina, rectum or internally (such as during a surgical operation).
-Severe difficulty in breathing, a drop in blood pressure and anaphylactic shock may occur.
+Anaphylaxis is the most severe allergic reaction to latex and usually occurs in very sensitive patients where latex protein is absorbed rapidly via moist surfaces such as the mouth, nose, throat, vagina, rectum or internally (such as during a surgical operation).
+Symptoms include severe difficulty in breathing and a drop in blood pressure.

-Most adverse reactions to latex are Irritant Dermatitis, which is not an immediate (true) allergic reaction and does not involve the immune system.
+Most adverse reactions to latex are irritant dermatitis, which is not an immediate allergic reaction.
 It results in rough, dry and scaly skin, sometimes with weeping sores.
 It is made worse by sweating and friction under rubber gloves, but can also occur from frequent hand washing with harsh soaps.

 Even though irritant dermatitis is not an allergic reaction, absorption of latex through damaged skin increases the risk of developing latex allergy with ongoing exposure.
 Recognition and treatment of this condition is therefore recommended to reduce the risk of developing latex allergy.

 Allergic contact dermatitis is a common immune reaction to latex

 Allergic contact dermatitis is the most common immune system reaction to latex.
 The symptoms look similar to irritant dermatitis symptoms, but the cause is different.
 The rash is rough, dry and scaly, sometimes with weeping sores.
 It usually occurs 12-48 hours after contact with latex rubber.
 Contact allergic dermatitis is usually due to an inflammatory reaction to the chemicals added to rubber during manufacture.
 However, it may also result from contact with latex protein.